asmaa-a-abdelwahab/ChemGraphBuilder/README.md

 Contributions are welcome!
 If any issues are found or suggestions for improvements arise, they can be reported via the [GitHub Issues](https://github.com/asmaa-a-abdelwahab/chemgraphbuilder/issues) page.
 Contributions to the codebase through pull requests are also encouraged.

----

-This version is more neutral and impersonal, typical of passive voice.

 ## License

 This project is licensed under the GPL-3.0 License - see the [LICENSE](https://github.com/asmaa-a-abdelwahab/ChemGraphBuilder#GPL-3.0-1-ov-file) file for details.